 - been able to attend cool programs

-- taken advantage of spa services or massage
+- taken advantage of spa services or a massage

 - gotten a cup of awesome coffee at Cove Café